DPASyn: Mechanism-Aware Drug Synergy Prediction via Dual Attention and Precision-Aware Quantization: The Proposed DPASyn

 \subsection{Graph-Based Drug-Embedding Module}

-The open-source Python toolkit Rdkit30 enables transformation of SMILES representations into molecular graphs, with atoms as nodes (V) and chemical bonds as edges (E).
-This graph structure G = (V, E) serves as the fundamental representation of drug molecules.
-To integrate cell-line-specific biological context, a cell-line vector $R_c$ (derived from CCLE data~\cite{ref39}) undergoes processing through a MLP before being combined with atomic node features:
+The open-source toolkit enables us to transform SMILES representations into molecular graphs $G=\{V, E\}$, where the node set $V$ and edge set $E$ contain $n$ atoms and $m$ chemical bonds, respectively.
+Its associated adjacency matrix is denoted as $\mathbf{A}\in R^{n\times n}$.
+The initial atomic feature $\mathbf{f}_i^{(0)}$ serves as a vectorized representation for node $i$, typically constructed by extracting a set of atom-level chemical properties from the molecular structure using RDKit.
+To integrate cell-line-specific biological context, a cell-line vector $\mathbf{R_c}$ (derived from CCLE data~\cite{bouhaddou2016drug}) undergoes processing through an MLP before being combined with atomic node features:

-where $ f_i $ denotes the initial feature vector of node $ i $, and $ \oplus $ represents feature concatenation.
+where $ \mathbf{f}_i $ denotes the initial feature vector of node $ i $, and $ \oplus $ represents feature concatenation.

-A graph attention network module subsequently learns hierarchical representations of chemical substructures through neighborhood aggregation.
-The layer-wise propagation is governed by:
+Then, the fused features are fed into a graph neural network (GNN) module, which subsequently learns hierarchical representations of chemical substructures through neighborhood aggregation.
+The layer-wise propagation is governed by